By Carla Perino, STEAM Robotics Instructor

 Along the way, our programs allow each young robot builder to create and use the unique “codes” that bring their project to life.
 For example, students can make an alligator snap his snout…have their airplane’s propeller spin for takeoff…navigate a water maze…and make a lion jump on command by remote control.
 More advanced classes physically build prototype robots that can perform actual tasks or battle an opponent.

 In my class, no one falls behind because our small class size allows me to give individual attention to each and every young robot builder which, in turn, builds the skills and confidence necessary to complete each project and add their own personal “touch.”
 Students learn at their own pace within an exciting, fun-filled, and challenging learning experience.
 And when each project is completed, the students receive an exclusive code and app that permits the transfer of their one-of-a-kind creations to their personal computer or laptop for more fun at home.

 So, do you have what it takes to build your own working robot?
 All you really need is some curiosity, creativity, and the desire to build your own working robot.
 If you’re up for this unique challenge, I invite you to join one of our many Robotic Scratch Classes, which are available in beginner, intermediate and advanced levels.
-For more information and class schedules, or if you wish to join one of our classes, please have a parent or adult guardian contact STEAM Academies by calling 201-701-0554 or sending an email [email protected] Our academy is conveniently located at 17 Chestnut Street in Ridgewood, New Jersey, and offers summer, after-school, evening, and weekend classes.
+For more information and class schedules, or if you wish to join one of our classes, please have a parent or adult guardian contact STEAM Academies by calling 201-639-4311 or sending an email to [email protected].
+Our academy is conveniently located at 18 Railroad Ave Ste 202 in Rochelle Park, New Jersey, and offers summer day camps, after-school, evening, and weekend classes.